PART 10.00 CRIMINAL RULES

 B. Addition or Substitution of Attorneys.
 A continuance shall not be granted solely upon the ground of substitution or addition of attorneys, except for good cause shown upon motion and affidavit.

 The attorney representing a defendant in any proceeding shall file an appearance.
 This appearance must be filed prior to or simultaneously with the filing of any motion, brief or other document with the Court, or initial court appearance, whichever comes first.
 It shall contain the proper case caption and number, the attorney’s name, address, office phone number and attorney registration number.
 The appearance shall be in typed form or legibly hand printed.
 A copy of the appearance shall also be served upon the prosecuting attorney.

-A. All pre-trial motions including, but not limited to, motions to quash, motions to dismiss or 725 ILCS 5/115-10 motions, shall be filed within the time fixed by the Court.
-In the absence of an order setting dates, all motions shall be filed and brought to the attention of the Court not less than fourteen (14) days before the date the case is set for trial.
+All pre-trial motions including, but not limited to, motions to suppress, motions to dismiss and/or 725 ILCS 5/115-10 motions, shall be filed within the time fixed by the Court.
+Unless otherwise directed by the court, all motions shall be filed and brought to the attention of the Court not less than fourteen (14) days before the date the case is set for trial.